-- all-cause mortality at hospital discharge, 30 days and one year after ICU admission - days of renal, cardiovascular, and advanced respiratory support whilst in ICU - ICU and hospital length of stay - new dialysis-dependent (end-stage) renal disease at one year after ICU admission. - estimated lifetime incremental net benefit associated with a change from heparin to citrate anticoagulation during CRRT.
+- all-cause mortality at hospital discharge, 30 days and one year after ICU admission - days of renal, cardiovascular, and advanced respiratory support whilst in ICU - bleeding and thromboembolic episodes - ICU and hospital length of stay - new dialysis-dependent (end-stage) renal disease at one year after ICU admission. - estimated lifetime incremental net benefit associated with a change from heparin to citrate anticoagulation during CRRT.